 The net variance is calculated as follows:

-Where can I see variances?
+Where can I view variances?

 Once inside, you'll see the information grouped into three main sections:

-1. Expected & Occurred
+1. Expected and occurred

 - Hide forecasts that are no longer relevant.